 Read our review of the American Express Business Gold

-When you apply for the Amex Business Gold Card, you’ll earn up to $500 in statement credits by purchasing qualifying services with FedEx within the first 3 months of account opening (ending November 6, 2019).
+When you apply for the Amex Business Gold Card, you’ll earn 35,000 Membership Rewards® points after you spend $5,000 on eligible purchases with the Business Gold Card within the first 3 months of Card Membership.

 Just note that this card bonus is usually Amex Membership Rewards points instead of a statement credit, which can often be worth significantly more than cash.
 And some folks tell me they’ve received targeted mailers with larger bonus offers.
 So keep an eye out to see if you can get a better deal.

 Remember, with Amex, you can only earn the welcome bonus on a card ONCE per person, per lifetime on ALL their cards.
 So it’s best to apply when you can take advantage of a larger than normal bonus.

 You’ll earn four Amex Membership Rewards points per dollar on two categories where you spend the most each month (capped at the first $150,000 in combined purchases each calendar year, then 1 point per dollar):

 - US purchases for advertising in select media (online, TV, radio)

 - US purchases made directly from select technology providers of computer hardware, software and cloud solutions

 - US purchases at gas stations

 - US purchases at restaurants